TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

 The following software may be included in this product: fined.
-A copy of the source code may be downloaded from https://github.com/js-cli/fined.git.
+A copy of the source code may be downloaded from https://github.com/gulpjs/fined.git.
 This software contains the following license and notice below:

 The MIT License (MIT)

-Copyright (c) 2016 Blaine Bublitz, Tyler Kellen and other contributors
+Copyright (c) 2016, 2017, 2018 Blaine Bublitz <blaine.bublitz@gmail.com> and Eric Schoffstall <yo@contra.io>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal